GUIDES

 Chapter 13: The Transformer Takeover: Vision Transformers (ViT)

 This has sparked a debate on inductive bias.
 CNNs have a strong bias for locality, making them data-efficient.
 ViTs have a weak bias, making them more flexible but data-hungry.
-On massive datasets, ViTs now outperform CNNs, marking a significant architectural shift in the field.
+On massive datasets, ViTs now outperform CNNs, marking a significant architectural shift in computer vision.
+The differences between CNN and vision transformer represent a major evolution.
 To keep pace with such rapid advancements, check out our guide on maximizing your learning experience.

 Chapter 14: Reconstructing Reality: 3D Computer Vision

-3D vision aims to infer the three-dimensional structure of the world from 2D images.
+3D computer vision aims to infer the three-dimensional structure of the world from 2D images.
 Classical techniques like Structure from Motion (SfM) reconstruct a 3D point cloud by matching features across multiple images and optimizing camera poses.
-A newer, deep learning paradigm is represented by Neural Radiance Fields (NeRFs), which use a neural network to learn a continuous, implicit 5D function of a scene, enabling the creation of photorealistic novel views from any angle.
+A newer, deep learning paradigm is represented by Neural Radiance Fields (NeRFs), which use a neural network to learn a continuous, implicit 5D function of a scene, enabling the creation of photorealistic novel views from any angle in 3D computer vision.

 Chapter 15: The Practitioner's Toolkit: Libraries and Datasets